jonathan-odonnell/milestone-project-3/testing.md

 1. Verify that the review details page appears as expected and looks good at all screen widths.
     - Outcome: Pass

 2. Verify that the back link displays the name of the previous page, and when the user clicks on the link, it takes them back to the previous page.
+If the user has come from the home page, the link should take the user back to the relevant category reviews page.

 3. Verify that the product specifications table only displays data for each specification contained in the database for the current product.
     - Outcome: Pass